thombashi/pytest-md-report/README.rst

       --md-report-color={auto,text,never}
-                            auto: display colored (text and background) reports by using ANSI escape codes. text: display colored (text) reports by using ANSI escape codes. never: diplay report without color. defaults to 'auto'. you can also specify the value with PYTEST_MD_REPORT_COLOR environment
+                            auto: display colored (text and background) reports by using ANSI escape codes. text: display colored (text) reports by using ANSI escape codes. never: display report without color. defaults to 'auto'. you can also specify the value with PYTEST_MD_REPORT_COLOR
+                            environment variable.
+      --md-report-margin=MARGIN
+                            margin size for each cells. defaults to 1. you can also specify the value with PYTEST_MD_REPORT_MARGIN
-                            variable.
+                            environment variable.

 ini-options